tsi-software/JavaGenerator/README.md

 It turned out to be a bit more complicated than that, but not too bad.

 ## ThreadedGenerator&lt;T&gt;
-Then recalling that other Generator Pattern implementation are an __*emulation*__ of multi-threaded behavior, why not write a truly multi-threaded Generator.
+Recalling that other Generator Pattern implementations are an __*emulation*__ of multi-threaded behavior, why not write a truly multi-threaded Generator.
-This led to the second variant, which would have a queue of a predetermined maximum size allowing the background generator thread to run on ahead of the foreground thread but by a controlled amount.
+This led to the second variant, which has a queue of a predetermined maximum size allowing the background generator thread to run on ahead of the foreground thread but by a controlled amount.
-This variant requires the extra care and effort of writing the generator code in a thread-safe manner but with potentially faster running code.
+This variant requires the extra care and effort of writing your generator code in a thread-safe manner but with potentially faster running code.

 ## Implementation Details
 I was originally hoping to implement both of these variants with a single base class containing the common functionality and inheriting classes with specific functionality.
-However, this turned out to be a lot more complicated than writing the two classed separately.
+However, this turned out to be a lot more complicated than writing the two classes separately.

 ## Usage
 The whole point of a generator is to convert a more complicated algorithm